iricjs/iricjs.github.io/grapes.md

 >
 > No errors detected

-For technical users, the script uses the following libraries:
+For technical users, the script uses the following Python libraries:
 *   Beautiful Soup for scraping
 *   Pandas for organizing the scraped data
 *   Tkinter to create a basic GUI